Danjosme/AndroSH/README.md

 ## Security & Privacy

 * AndroSH uses Shizuku to execute commands with elevated app permissions.
 Only install Shizuku from a trusted source (official GitHub or Play Store).
 Review any DEX or helper binaries included in `Assets/` before running.
-* The project downloads the Alpine tarball from a configured URL — verify the URL and checksum if you have strict security requirements.

 ---